flomesh-io/osm-edge-docs/README.md

-# Open Service Mesh Docs
+# osm-edge Docs

-:book: This section contains the [OSM Docs](https://github.com/openservicemesh/osm-docs)
+:book: This section contains the [osm-edge Docs](https://github.com/flomesh-io/osm-edge-docs)

 :ship: Also the website config to generate [docs.openservicemesh.io](https://docs.openservicemesh.io)

-:link: Looking for the main OSM website?
-Visit [osm-www](https://github.com/openservicemesh/osm-www)
+:link: Looking for the main osm-edge website?
+Visit [osm-edge](https://github.com/flomesh-io/osm-edge-docs)

 ## Editing Content

 docs.openservicemesh.io is a static site.
 The documentation content needs to be located at `content/docs/`.

-The content served on [https://docs.openservicemesh.io](https://docs.openservicemesh.io) is served from the latest release on this repo.
-Most updates should be made only in main and can be previewed at [https://main--osm-docs.netlify.app/](https://main--osm-docs.netlify.app/).
+The content served on [https://osm-edge-docs.flomesh.io](https://osm-edge-docs.flomesh.io) is served from the latest release on this repo.
+Most updates should be made only in main and can be previewed at [https://osm-edge-docs.flomesh.io/](https://osm-edge-docs.flomesh.io/).

 If it's necessary to change published release-specific docs, those changes should be made in the release-specific branch serving those docs.
 Once configured as described in [Adding release-specific docs](#adding-release-specific-docs), PRs to that branch will auto-build just like PRs to main.

 References to the osm branch, osm version, and envoy version should be parameterized unless they are in a sample output.
-For example, a reference to OSM's `constants.go` should be parameterized as `https://github.com/openservicemesh/osm/blob/{{< param osm_branch >}}/pkg/constants/constants.go`.
+For example, a reference to osm-edge's `constants.go` should be parameterized as `https://github.com/flomesh-io/osm-edge-docs/blob/{{< param osm_branch >}}/pkg/constants/constants.go`.

 To ensure the docs content renders correctly in the theme, each page will need to have [front matter](https://gohugo.io/content-management/front-matter/) metadata.
 Example front matter: